Fix Invalid or Misspelled ARIA Attributes

 Misspelled ARIA attributes are ignored by assistive technologies, making your accessibility efforts invisible.

 ARIA attributes must match the exact specification.
 A typo like aria-lable instead of aria-label means screen readers see nothing at all.
-The browser doesn't throw an error - it silently ignores the invalid attribute.
-Your element appears accessible in your code but provides zero information to users who need it.
+Browsers ignore invalid attributes without warning.
+Your element appears accessible in your code but provides zero information to users.

 Diagnose